benchristel/lexica/src/ogtrta-wordlist.md

 # The OGTRTA Instruction Set Architecture

-A specification for a class of languages
+A specification for a class of languages.

+Gloss abbreviations are drawn from Wikipedia's [list of glossing abbreviations](https://en.wikipedia.org/wiki/List_of_glossing_abbreviations).

 ## Determiners

+### Articles

 - `DEF` singular definite article
 - `DEFPL` plural definite article

+### Quantifiers

-- `NEGDET` negative determiner ("no man")
+- `NEGDET` negative quantifier ("there are **no sheep** on the hill")
+- `every` universal quantifier ("**every sheep** is on the hill")

+### Interrogatives

+- `which`
+- `what_kind_of`
+- `how_much` (also used for "how many")

+### Words that aren't determiners

+Some types of words are determiners in English but not in OGTRTA.
+These include:

+- possessive pronouns ("my", "your")
+- demonstratives ("this (one)", "that (one)")

+These concepts are all expressed by **verbs** in OGTRTA.

+### Semantics

+OGTRTA employs determiners only in cases where the referent of a noun cannot be pinned down by [determining modifiers](#TODO).
+A phrase like "the bear" cannot be paraphrased by describing a _kind_ of bear — the same goes for "no bear" and "every bear".

+Possessives and demonstratives, on the other hand, _can_ be expressed as modifiers.
+Precedents exist in many natural languages: English ("for the sake **of them**"), Italian ("_la **mia** famiglia_"), and Welsh ("_y bore **'ma**_"), for instance.
+Note that in each of these cases, the modifier can coexist with the definite article.

+#### "every" / "all"

+- `1SG DIST see1 3ANPL be1#M every being` "I saw all of them" (lit: "I saw them every one")

 ## Plural Markers

-These are mostly used with indefinite nouns.
+The morphological plural markers are mostly used with indefinite nouns.
 When applied to definite nouns, they have a partitive meaning: "many of the inhabitants (plural)," "a few of the houses (paucal)," "all of the stars" (class plural)"

 - `#PL` Plural
 - `#PAU` Paucal
 - `#CLS` Class Plural

+There is a separate plural definite article for definite plural nouns without a partitive meaning:

+- `DEFPL tree` "the trees"

+This apparent complication is actually an elegant solution to an asymmetry: there can be no partitive plural form of an indefinite noun.
+For instance, we can say:

+- "I saw the trees"
+- "I saw (some) trees"
+- "I saw some of the trees"

+But not:

+- \*"I saw some of some trees"

+OGTRTA makes this restriction explicit in the syntax, by providing separate singular and plural definite articles, but no indefinite article.
+When combined with a morphological plural, the plural definite article has a partitive meaning.
+There is no way to get a partitive meaning from an indefinite form.

+- "I saw the trees" `1SG DIST see1 DEFPL tree`
+- "I saw (some) trees" `1SG DIST see1 tree#PL`
+- "I saw some of the trees" `1SG DIST see1 DEFPL tree#PL`

 ## Prepositions